 To successfully fight for the resources, policies, and creativity necessary to fix our broken school s and school systems, we all have to work together.
 Our region has seen innovative and successful delivery models that have transformed some of Pittsburgh’s schools and attracted those from across the county.

 Far too often these changes do not affect the children who are most in need and the vast majority of students who are underserved in the district remain in schools that are not educating them properly.

 Together we need to ask our district, our state legislature, and others involved in the education of our children if we are truly doing all we can.
 We need to provide additional resources to our struggling schools and we need to have real discussions on how the added resources will be used to increase learning.

-We need explore innovative approaches on delivering education to our children in the 21st century, and have the courage to by-pass archaic and outdated aspects of the current system.
-For too many youth across the city the education provided is neither thorough nor efficient, and their future potentials in life may be limited because of this fact.
+We need to explore innovative approaches to delivering education to our children in the 21st century and have the courage to bypass archaic and outdated aspects of the current system.
+For too many youths across the city, the education provided is neither thorough nor efficient, and their future potentials in life may be limited because of this fact.

 There is too much at stake not to fight with all that we have and truly give our children a fair chance at success.

 Everyone in our district must get involved to help bring about a change.
 If you believe, as I do, that our schools and our children need as much help as we can give them, stand with me now!
 Get involved and help me bring even more funding and resources to our schools.
 Take part in our campaign and help send a message.

 Introduced a bill to reduce unnecessary suspensions in elementary schools